PyXRD/PyXRD/README.md

 codebase therefore remains untested at this point and Things May Break as a result.

-If you encounter serious bugs please send me the output so we can improve the code!
+If you encounter serious bugs please send me the output so we can improve!
 We'll try to make a habit out of writing UnitTests for each bug we encounter.